July 21, 2025

 Moreover, the infrastructure for collecting, sorting, and processing e-waste is still underdeveloped in many parts of the world.
 Establishing efficient logistics systems for e-waste collection, along with standardized methods for sorting and processing materials, will be critical in reducing costs and increasing the overall economic efficiency of gold recovery.

-Looking ahead, the continued advancement of digital technologies, including AI, IoT, and machine learning, will enhance the ability of refiners to optimize their operations.
+Looking ahead, the continued advancement of digital technologies, including AI, IoT, and machine learning, will enhance refiners’ ability to optimize their operations.
 As the market for electronic gold expands and technological solutions improve, the economic benefits of refining e-waste will continue to grow, making it an increasingly important part of the global precious metals supply chain.

 Conclusion